 During a student’s initial interview stage with the financial office, the school practice is to first pull a NSLDS report to determine the student’s initial eligibility, such as default, overpayment and aggregate limits.
 The financial aid officer will also look at previous educational experiences or overlapping loans.

 Eligibility is the foundation for determining who receives federal student aid.
-The financial aid representative at Merryfield School of Pet Grooming will determine student(s) eligibility.
+The financial aid representative at Merryfield Academy will determine student(s) eligibility.
 To be qualified for financial aid a student must meet the following criteria:

 - Demonstrate financial need

 - Be enrolled or accepted for enrollment as a regular student, working towards a degree or certificate in an eligible program

 - Be a U.S. Citizen or eligible non-citizen

 - Have a High School Diploma or U.S. equivalent (if from a foreign school) or GED